Student Success

 Program Assessment

-The college offers a number of programs, both academic and career, which are assessed to ensure that they are meeting the standards set both by professionals in the field and various accrediting agencies.
+The college offers several programs, both academic and career, which are assessed to ensure that they are meeting the standards set by both professionals in the field and various accrediting agencies.
 Doing so assures students that they are participating in programs whose standards are recognized and accepted by other programs and institutions.

 Institutional Assessment